xtream1101/scraperx/README.md

 mobile,"Now one for mobile"
 ```
 Set the env var `UA_FILE` to the path of the above csv for the scraper to load it in.
-If you have not directly set a user-agent, a ramdon one will be pulled from the csv based on the `device_type` in the task data.

 ### Extracting